fbpx

 There are many cells in the anal canal, from the rectum to the anal verge:

-• The cells in anal canal close to the rectum are shaped like tiny columns.
+• The cells in the anal canal close to the rectum are shaped like tiny columns.

-• The cells in the middle (transitional zone) of the the anal canal are called transitional cells, are in the shape of cube.
+• The cells in the middle (transitional zone) of the anal canal are called transitional cells and are in the shape of a cube.

-• Below the dentate line (midway down the anal canal) there are squamous cells that are flat.
+• Below the dentate line (midway down the anal canal) there are flat squamous cells.

-• The cells of the perianal skin (skin around the anal verge) are squamous cells.
+• The cells of the perianal skin (skin around the anal verge) are squamous.

 The symptoms generally include bleeding from the anus or rectum, anal itching, pain in the area of the anus, and a mass or growth in the anal canal.

-The cause of anal cancer can be a genetic mutation, where the healthy cells grow and multiply out of control, and they don’t die accumulating into a mass (tumour).
-These cancer cells invade nearby tissues and can separate from an initial tumour to spread elsewhere in the body (metastasize).
-Also, anal cancer is closely related to Human papillomavirus (HPV), a sexually transmitted infection as a majority of anal cancer cases has evidence of HPV infection.
+The cause of anal cancer can be a genetic mutation, where the healthy cells grow and multiply out of control, and they don't die accumulating into a mass (tumor).
+These cancer cells invade nearby tissues and can separate from an initial tumor to spread elsewhere in the body (metastasize).
+Also, anal cancer is closely related to Human papillomavirus (HPV), a sexually transmitted infection as a majority of anal cancer cases have evidence of HPV infection.

 Types of Anal cancer